Seven Most Common AC Problems and How to Fix Them

 • Refrigerant leaks, which reduce cooling power

-If your air conditioner freezes, turn it off and let the ice on the coils melt.
-This can take up to 24 hours, but you can quicken the process by switching settings to “fan only.”
-This will blow warm air over the coils without starting a refrigeration cycle.
+If your air conditioner has frozen, switch it off and let the ice melt.
+This will sometimes take up to 24 hours, but you can quicken the process by switching settings to “fan only.”
+This blows warm air on the coils without going through a cooling cycle.

-It’s recommended to examine the air filter first.
-If you can’t see light through it, change it.
-The other problems, such as dirty coils, a clogged drain line or refrigerant leaks, are best handled with professional assistance.
+It’s smart to check your air filter first.
+If you can’t see light through it, change it out.
+The other problems, like dirty coils, a clogged drain line or refrigerant leaks, are best handled with the support of a trained technician.

 4. Refrigerant Leak

-Your air conditioning system employs refrigerant to transfer heat.
-When it doesn’t have enough refrigerant, you could notice you’re getting a lot of hot air.
-Here are some signs you’re facing a leak:
+Your cooling employs refrigerant to transfer heat.
+When it doesn’t have sufficient refrigerant, you could notice you’re getting a lot of hot air.
+Here are some signs you’re confronting a leak:

 • Extended cooling cycles